 The MoonArk project began at Carnegie Mellon University in 2008.

-The MoonArk project is an historic first, built to last for eons on the surface of the Moon and intended serve as an indelible beacon of hope for humanity today and in the distant future.
+The MoonArk project is an historic first, built to last for eons on the surface of the Moon and intended serve as an indelible beacon of hope for humanity today and into the distant future.

 The MoonArk project began in 2008 when Astrobotic, a Pittsburgh robotics company, called for a meeting with Dean Hilary Robinson of the College of Fine Arts at Carnegie Mellon.
-Dean Robinson gathered a meeting of Lowry Burgess, space artist with NASA, John Carson, head of the School of Art in the College of the Arts, and Golan Levin, the Head of the Studio for Creative Inquiry, an experimental interdisciplinary center in the College.
+Dean Robinson gathered a meeting of Lowry Burgess, renowned space artist with NASA, John Carson, head of the School of Art in the College of the Arts, and Golan Levin, the Head of the Frank-Ratchye STUDIO for Creative Inquiry, an experimental interdisciplinary center in the College.
 In the next two meetings an agenda evolved to establish the Arts on the Moon (originally called the Moon Arts project).

-Since 2010, the Moon Arts project has been led and managed by CMU faculty members Lowry Burgess, Mark Baskinger, Matt Zywica and Dylan Vitone and Mark Rooker, a faculty member at James Madison University.
+Since 2010, the Moon Arts project has been led and managed by CMU faculty members Lowry Burgess, Mark Baskinger, Matt Zywica and Dylan Vitone with Mark Rooker, a faculty member at James Madison University.
 For four years, we worked to hone the Moon Arts project into a cohesive and integrative concept – in 2014, we named it the MoonArk.
 As the project concept came into focus, the broader team grew to include more than 250 international contributors, collaborators, fabricators, and consultants including 20 international companies and universities.
-Today, the sum of our work embodied in 6oz of material, represents an immense effort from distributed teams, individual artists and designers, students, scholars, researchers, scientists, technologists, explorers, curators, photographers, educators, musicians, and interesting people doing really interesting things.
+Today, the sum of our work embodied in 8oz of material, represents an immense effort from distributed teams, individual artists and designers, students, scholars, researchers, scientists, technologists, explorers, curators, photographers, educators, musicians, and interesting people doing really interesting things.

 The core MoonArk team meeting at Carnegie Mellon University